twbs/bootstrap/docs/components/application-form.md

 ---
 layout: docs
-title: Application
+title: Application-Form
-description: Documentation for the correct implementation of the Application.
+description: Documentation for the correct implementation of the Application-Form.
 group: components
 ---